 Before we begin a discussion of the data and methods used in this paper, we present several results established upon analysis of single-cell data over single-subject sources.
 It is hoped that the results presented will motivate similar analyses over multi-subject single-cell data sets.

 Cellular sub-populations are often characterized by markers of differentiation that are limited to binary (present/absent) or discrete (eg. big, medium, small) values.
-The specific divisions resulting from these limited boundarys have lead to the common perception that the spectrum of human cell type is discretely delineated.
+The specific divisions resulting from these limited boundaries have led to the common perception that the spectrum of human cell type is discretely delineated.
 This perception is being challanged in analyses of single-cell data that employ clustering methods such as Kohonen Self-Organized Maps [3] and visualization techniques such as ViSNE [4].
 Stahlberg, Andersson, Aurelius, et.al [3] used Kohonen Self-Organizing Maps applied to single-cell data as a way of identifying rare cells within a homogenous population of neurological cells.
 Development of the ViSNE visualization method by [4] also demonstrated the utility of single-cell data in determining multi-dimensional boundary values for that distinguish healthy and cancerous bone marrow populations.
 The Kohonen Self Organizing Maps and ViSNE approaches to cellular sub-population classification using single-cell data are new and more robust compared to traditional methods of sub-population identifications.
 These methods search for markers of differentiation related to the observed trait of interest, and then assign a set of single-cell observations to that subpopulation that matches the differential marker criteria.
 Traditional methods of searching for markers of differentiation that first classify cellular subpopulations, then searching for the marker-subpopulation combination associated with the observed trait of interest.

 Determining differential expression across condition is a method for (among others) researching a disease (condition), and identifying its genetic foundations.
 This genetic information can be useful in disease diagnostics, and treatment/prognosis once a diagnostic is made.
 Traditional RNAseq methodologies that estimate population-level parameters will often fail to estimate the variability of expression profiles to fine enough resolutions to allow for identification of differential expression between condition groups.
 Conversely, Model-based Analysis of Single-cell Transcriptomics (MAST) [5] and Single-Cell Differential Expression (SCDE) [6] are mixture-model methods incorperating mean (positive) expression components, and zero-inflated (zero expression from technical or biological) expression sources.
 MAST and SCDE model single-cell specific information, and can therefore be used to find commonalities across observations specific to a condition.
 Both methods are suitable for determining differential expression across condition, and helping to demonstrate the versatility of single-celldata.